SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 ## Configuration

-By simply changing the JSON file you can control this streaming aggregation service.
+The JSON file controls the configuration of this streaming aggregation sample.
 There are two sections in the JSON file: streams and rules.
 The streams section is fixed.
-This means this section must be there for this service to function properly.
+This means this section must be there for this sample to function properly.

-Each section in the streams have three fixed and one optional name/value pairs.
+Each section in the streams has three fixed and one optional name/value pairs.
 The properties “name”, “time” and “type” are fixed.
 The property “persist” is optional.
-If you put “persist” property for a aggregation then this service will create the aggregation and save in a table.
+If the “persist” property is true for an aggregation then this sample will create the aggregation and save it in a CSV file.

-In the rule section of the JSON file there are three name value pairs you define for each section.
+In the rule section of the JSON file there are three name value pairs defined for each section.
 These are “ruleId”, “profileId” and “aggr”.
-This is where you configure which streaming aggregation to send to which streaming rule.
-You may choose not to have rule section at all.
-In that case, there will be no streaming aggregations are generated.
+This is where the streaming aggregation to streaming rule mapping is configurated.
+The rule section is optional.
+If omitted, there will be no streaming aggregations generated.

 ### Example
 I have two sensor profiles Temperature_0_1 and Humidity_0_1.
-I have already defined two CUSTOM RULES : “TempAvg”  and “HumdAvg” one for each profile.
+I have already defined two custom rules for each profile: “TempAvg” and “HumdAvg”.

-I want to generate AVG and SUM in every 30 seconds for both of these sensor measures and save in the persistence service for later use.
+I want to generate AVG and SUM every 30 seconds for both of these sensor measures and save for future analysis.

-I would also like to bring the streaming AVG of Temperature_0_1 to a rule “TempAvg” and AVG of Humidity_0_1 to a rule “HumdAvg”.
+I would also like to bring the AVG of Temperature_0_1 to a rule “TempAvg” and AVG of Humidity_0_1 to a rule “HumdAvg”.

 Solution:

-1. First, you configure the streams section of the JSON file.
-Put “persist”: true as shown below ONLY for the AVG and SUM to indicate the streaming aggregation service to generate and save these persistence aggregations.
-Also change the value of the “time” to 30 SECONDS for both AVG and SUM.
+1. First, configure the streams section of the JSON file.
+Put “persist”: true as shown below ONLY for the AVG and SUM to indicate the streaming aggregation sample must generate and save these persistence aggregations.
+Also, change the value of the “time” to 30 SECONDS for both AVG and SUM.
 ```json
     {
       "name": "AVGSTREAM",